Its-a-bit-random/Toasty/docs/Guide/Lifecycle.md

 }

 --[[
-	Add in the function wich gets called when the lifecycle is dispatched
+	Add in the function which gets called when the lifecycle is dispatched
 ]]
 function MyFirstService:OnHeartbeat(deltaTime: number)